Our beautiful jewellery Gallery is in the oldest part of Kirkwall

 On the ground floor our shop primarily showcases the full range of Sheila Fleet jewellery and rings.
 Upstairs you'll find a further selection of designer crafts including a wide range of the best Scottish made ceramics, knitwear, textiles, artworks.
 These are specialist gifts you may struggle to find anywhere else.

-The Gallery has recently been refurbished and is lovely to explore.
-Whether you live in Orkney or have travelled far to visit us, Heather and her team will give you a warm welcome and can offer assistance with trying on jewellery, and sizing fingers for made-to-measure rings.
+The shop has recently been refurbished and is lovely to explore.
+Whether you live in Orkney or have travelled far to visit us, our welcoming team can offer assistance with trying on jewellery, and sizing fingers for made-to-measure rings.

 Note: Disabled access to downstairs only.